casper-ecosystem/cep18/README.md

 ## Documentation

 For more information, visit the below guides:
--  [ERC-20 Tutorial](/docs/TUTORIAL.md) - An illustrated guide on how to implement, deploy, and test an fungible token contract.
+- [Casper Fungible Token Tutorial](/docs/TUTORIAL.md) - An illustrated guide on how to implement, deploy, and test an fungible token contract.
--  [ERC-20 How-To Guide](/docs/Sample-Guide.md) - An example-driven guide on how to setup, query, transfer, approve, and check the balance of an fungible token contract.
+- [Casper Fungible Token How-To Guide](/docs/Sample-Guide.md) - An example-driven guide on how to setup, query, transfer, approve, and check the balance of an fungible token contract.
+- [Casper Fungible Token Quick Deploying Guide](/docs/Deploy-Token.md) - A quick guide on how to deploy the Casper fungible token to the Casper Network.